 The Garden of the Gods, in Colorado Springs, is a National Natural Landmark and one of the most amazing places in Colorado for its towering rock formations that seem to defy physics.
 These monstrous red rocks perched along a fault line were actually uprooted and tossed about during the earthquake that formed the Rocky Mountains and nearby Pikes Peak.

-What remains today: a free, 1,367-acre park with trails winding between a natural attraction like nowhere else on Earth.
-Towers.
-Boulders.
-Spires.
-Rocks that resemble fun shapes, like kissing camels and praying hands.
+What remains today is a free, 1,367-acre park with trails winding between a natural attraction like nowhere else on Earth, with towers, boulders, spires, and rocks that resemble fun shapes like kissing camels and praying hands.
 It’s no wonder the Garden of the Gods is the most visited attraction in the Pikes Peak area.

-Also scenic nearby: The Cave of the Winds, remarkable, 500-million-year-old, underground, naturally-occurring caves.
+Also scenic nearby is the Cave of the Winds, remarkable, 500-million-year-old, underground, naturally-occurring caves.
 You can walk through these caves and underneath Colorado Springs; the view is amazing, though the photo opps in this dark world are not so much.

 Mesa Verde National Park